 For a private limited company, the shareholders are generally the founders of the company.
 If the company wants to raise its capital, it can do so through private investors.
 A public company, on the other hand, would need to issue an initial public offering (IPO) to facilitate the trading of shares in the stock exchange.

-A measurement of ownership in a company.
-Every share gives a right to company’s profit or loss.
+Every share gives the shareholder the right to a company’s profit or loss.
 Shares have different participative rights and may rank differently in preference when a company undergoes liquidation.
-Shares which rank higher than ordinary shares are called preference shares.
+There are mainly two types of shares: